New Talent Strand

 Is the PFM New Talent Strand for you?

-Micro Market is for filmmaker teams based within the UK or Europe, with a fully-scripted first or second feature ready to be financed and a production budget of under €1m.
+The New Talent Strand is for filmmaker teams with a fully-scripted first or second feature ready to be financed and a production budget of under €1m.

 Projects that are looking for completion money to deliver their film are also considered.
 These projects must be budgeted at €1m or under, and be seeking no more than 20% of their production budget for completion.